raenpayne/part-time-salaries/README.md

 I created this tool while at my last job because our HRIS' UI could not calculate part time salaries and I was often entering them.
 It's not fancy and I'm just learning python so future me will probably cringe.

 # Updates
+### May 2023
+1. Updated the documentation to include better instructions for Windows and rearranged the layout to increase readability.

 ### Nov 2020
 1. Added a compiled version of ptsalary.
 Mac OS X compatible.
 That's it.
 No need to install Python.
 Download the zip, unzip and double click ptsalary.
 View the associated README for more info.